mnuccioarpae/apg/README.md

 # README for APG #

-APG is a A Pretty Good CLI for component control in PostgreSQL environments.
+APG is a A-Pretty-Good command line interface for component control in PostgreSQL environments.

 ## Usage ##
 ```